FullStack-Manmohan/htw-collab/README.md

 ## 🙏 Acknowledgments

 Built with:
-- NetworkX for graph operations
+- Next.js for the React framework
-- Pyvis for interactive visualization
+- vis-network for graph visualization
-- Scikit-learn for similarity calculations
+- Tailwind CSS for styling
-- Flask for web application framework
+- TypeScript for type safety